fablabbcn/smartcitizen-docs/docs/Resources/Tutorials/Change data rate in the SCK.md

 ### Setting up the default after using the real time

-Using the 5 s update is going to take a lot of time

-To restore the default upload rate you have to **put this command** and press ENTER.
+To restore the default upload rate so it doesn't drain the battery that much, you have to **put this command** and press ENTER.

 ```
 config -pubint 180 -readint 60